Termite Control

 Recommended for villas, older homes, hotels, schools, factories, and offices with concealed timber, partitions, or archive storage.

-Inspection-first pricing
+Assessment-based pricing

 We never publish blanket rates because termite treatment depends on construction type, extent of activity, and access conditions.